Michael-Stout/Portuguese-Bank-Marketing/README.md

 # **Executive Summary**
 ---
-This project aims to increase long-term deposit accounts through advanced predictive analytics.
-I analyzed customer behavior patterns and campaign effectiveness by leveraging machine-learning techniques to optimize conversion rates.
+This project aims to increase long-term deposit accounts through advanced predictive analytics by analyzing customer behavior patterns and campaign effectiveness using machine learning techniques.

+## Business Objectives

+**Resource Optimization**
+The primary goal is to enhance telemarketing campaign efficiency by reducing unnecessary client contacts while maintaining successful outcomes.
+This involves minimizing phone calls and associated costs while maximizing the productive use of contact center resources.

+**Conversion Enhancement**
+The focus is on maintaining or improving term deposit subscription rates while optimizing resource allocation.
+Through predictive analytics, the bank can identify customers with a higher likelihood of subscribing to term deposits, leading to more targeted and cost-effective marketing decisions.

+## Expected Outcomes
+The implementation of this data-driven approach will enable:
+- More precise customer targeting
+- Reduced operational costs
+- Improved allocation of human resources
+- Enhanced campaign effectiveness
+- Higher conversion rates with fewer contact attempts

+This strategic initiative combines efficiency improvements with conversion optimization, ultimately aiming to transform the bank's marketing approach through intelligent resource utilization.
 - **Data**: 4,119 examples, 21 features, 1,230 missing entries.
 - **Best Model**: Tuned SVM with **98.77%** test accuracy and **0.9973** ROC AUC.
 - **Decision Tree**: Second place (**94.55%**), very fast but prone to overfitting.